Azure/azure-devops-cli-extension/README.md

 ## Quick start

 1. [Install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).
-You must have at least `v2.0.69`, which you can verify with `az --version` command.
+You must have at least `v2.0.69`, which you can verify with the `az --version` command.

 1. Add the Azure DevOps Extension `az extension add --name azure-devops`